 Here are some words and phrases you might see in safety/emergency training:

 - emergency action plan — This is a guide that tells what action to take in case of an emergency, such as a fire, crime or health problems.

 - fire alarm — This is the loud sound that will go off when there is a fire.
 The loud alarm and blinking lights will alert people of the fire.

 - fire exit door — These are doors that should be used when there’s a fire to get people out faster.
 They are clearly marked as a “fire exit.”

 - evacuate — To evacuate means to leave quickly and go to a safer place.
 During a fire, for example, everyone should evacuate the hotel.

 - first aid kit — This is a set of items used to treat physical injuries.
-Items in a first aid kit often include band-aids (adhesive bandages), medical gloves, gauze, bandages, cloth tape and asprin.
+Items in a first aid kit often include band-aids (adhesive bandages), medical gloves, gauze, bandages, cloth tape and aspirin.

 - hazard — Hazards are dangers or risks.
 For a safe workplace, you should pay attention and eliminate any hazards you see.
 Possible hazards in hotels include harmful cleaning chemicals, cleaning carts blocking a hallway, wet floors (someone could slip and fall), electrical cords that someone could trip over, etc.

 - severe weather — When weather can be dangerous, it is called severe weather.
 Depending on where you work, this could include floods (lots of rain), tornados, thunderstorms, hurricanes, earthquakes, blizzards (strong winter storm) or extreme heat.